vrurg/fieldx/README.md

 Since the only `fieldx`-related failure that may happen when building a new object instance is a required field not given a value, the `build()` method would return [`FieldXError`](error::FieldXError) if this happens.

-## Crate Features
+## Crate Feature Flags

-The following featues are supported by this crate:
+The following featue flags are supported by this crate:

 | *Feature* | *Description* |
 |-|-|